Panama celebrates court order to cancel mine even as business is hit

 The president and his cabinet had applauded the new contract, saying it would bring windfall profits for the state.

-“The contract ensures a minimum payment to the state of $375m dollars a year, for the next 20 years,” said Commerce Minister Federico Alfaro told Panama news outlet Telemetro.
+“The contract ensures a minimum payment to the state of $375m dollars a year, for the next 20 years,” Commerce Minister Federico Alfaro told Panama news outlet Telemetro.
 “If you can compare this with what the state was receiving before, which was $35m a year, it’s a substantial improvement to the past.”

 Cortizo promised to use the funds to shore up the country’s Social Security Fund and increase pensions for more than 120,000 retirees.